The market demands Revit families, preferably ones that are up to date.

 At the touch of a button

-Now that the Content LAB is running to everyone's satisfaction after the pilot phase, we want the product portfolio to be accessible to more users, further expanding and localizing for our sister companies throughout Europe.
-They also see more and more advantages of this system to better manage, maintain, and keep up to-date our product information.'
+Now that the Content LAB is running to everyone's satisfaction after the pilot phase, we want the product portfolio to be accessible to more users, further expanding and localising for our sister companies throughout Europe.
+They also see more and more advantages of this system to better manage, maintain, and keep our product information up to date.''